|Dianthus superbus var.

 rupifragus is a perennial inhabiting a dry, rocky area.
 It

 closely resembles another variety, that is, D. superbus var.

-erecting, extends sideways, the leaves having a powdery tinge, the
+erecting, extending sideways, with leaves having a powdery tinge,

-flower hairy inside, the petals a bit more deeply split.
-Another
+and flowers are hairy inside, their petals a bit more deeply split.

-difference is that it has two pairs of bracts while the latter
+Another difference is that it has two pairs of bracts; in contrast,

 the latter has 3 or 4 couples.
 Iwao Maruyama considers this variety,

 rupifragus, to be a survivor of an old type in a uniquely dry, rocky

 area.
 Bloom time: May-June.